 No antidote exists currently to counter toxicity.
 Hemodialysis does not remove tacrolimus.

-Management of post-transplant patients is an interprofessional.
+Management of post-transplant patients is an interprofessional team endeavor.
 A combination of the skills and knowledge of each profession contributes to the successful longevity of the transplanted organ, as well as a higher quality of life for the patient.
 As per the CMS guidelines, an interprofessional team for transplant must include the following disciplines at the minimum:

 Awareness of all aspects of the transplant journey, education, and support are at the core of graft longevity.
 Patients must receive instruction on not only the medical aspects of the transplant, but the financial needs, necessary dietary changes, and effects of the medication.
 This area is where specialty nursing can play a significant role and counsel the patient appropriately.